 “Like someone I know,” I kidded him.

 He laughed and proceeded to kiss me passionately.
 His sex appeal was not out of date.
 We soon were down the hill at his apartment.
 It seemed like forever that we had been apart.
-It was less than a week, but I was being sentimental.
+It was less than a week I was being sentimental.
 I let him take the lead, giving in to his kisses and letting him lift me and pull me into the bedroom.
-He laid me on my back and proceed to sit on the rigid shaft sticking straight up.
+He laid me on my back and proceeded to sit on the rigid shaft sticking straight up.
 I guess he’d missed my cucumber dick.
 Maybe he had been practicing because he slid easily down its eight inches and wide girth.
 As he bounced up and down, I just rolled with the punches, holding on to his stiff dick as if it was a horse saddle pommel.
 It didn’t take long for him to orgasm all over me, his butt squeezing and releasing with the bursts.
 Once he relaxed, I rolled him off me, throwing his legs up into the air and fucked him thoroughly with long, powerful thrusts.